sansfrontiere/own/_pages/services.md

 slide_template:
   - default
 ---
 <h1 class="tp-hp-intro lighter">Streamline your experience: all your marketing in one place.
 Sans Frontiere has expert knowledge across many different markets and communication services.
-This makes it possible for us to deliver dynamic, inspiring and effective solutions and results with minimal hassle for you.</h1>
+This makes it possible for us to deliver dynamic, inspiring and effective solutions.</h1>

 <hr style="height: 3px; border: none; color: #75c044; background-color: #75c044;" />